NichtJens/linchat/README.md

 However, the original website is not reachable anymore.

 The version hosted here contains several fixes for deprecated syntax, etc.
-It was tested to compile and run fine with gcc (up to) 4.8.2.
+It was tested to compile and run fine with gcc (up to) 4.8.2 and 5.2.1.
 It seems, the original was written for gcc 3.0 ...

+---

+## Installation

+- Needs an *ncurses* library and headers, e.g., get a `libncurses*-dev` package.

+- Type `make` and wait a few seconds ...

+- Copy the `linchat` binary to a directory in your $PATH.

 ---